Mokto/opengeocoding/README.md

 # Open geocoding

+Based on 3 sub-projects:

+- api: golang based tool that start a GRPC & HTTP server to server forward geocoding requests
+- importers: rust based fast importers of open source data (for now just openaddresses)
+- generators: useful to generate necessary mapping for the API.
+For example a JSON file that mapping a city name to all its language variations

 ## Dev Dependencies

 - Gow for reload the golang server when changing any file (go install github.com/mitranim/gow@latest)